Your horse requires special care in the winter in order to keep him healthy.

 Increase Caloric Intake

 Additionally, horses can generate body heat as they digest hay, which keeps them warm.
-As you care for your horse in the winter, make sure that you provide him with enough hay in order to maintain his weight during the coldest winter months.
+As you care for your horse in the winter, make sure that you provide him with enough good quality hay in order to maintain his weight during the coldest winter months.

 Provide Appealing Water

-Frozen water buckets make it impossible for your horse to drink, and ice-cold water isn’t appealing to horses.
+Frozen water buckets make it impossible for your horse to drink, and ice-cold water isn't appealing to horses.
+Water consumption is obviously imperative for healthy horses.

 Give Your Horse Shelter